dreamportdev/Osdev-Notes/Build_Process/GeneratingIso.md

 That's a lot of flags!
 Because of how flexible the iso format is, we need to be quite specific when building one.
 If you're curious about how crazy things can get, take a look at the flags grub-mkrescue generates behind the scenes.

-Now we have an iso will our kernel, config and bootloader files on it, we just need to install limine into the boot partitions, we can do this using `limine-deploy` like so:
+Now we have an iso with our kernel, config and bootloader files on it.
+We just need to install limine into the boot partitions, we can do this using `limine-deploy` like so:

 ```sh
 limine-deploy my_iso.iso